EwenQuim/ewenquim.github.io/articles/3-pgp.md

 ### More about PGP - History and Challenges

-[PGP](https://www.youtube.com/watch?v=kf_J-QAdH24) (Pretty Good Privacy) is a encryption program, used for encrypting, decrypting and signing.
-It is often used in communication and especially mail exchange: [Mailvelope](https://www.mailvelope.com) and [Enigmail](https://enigmail.net) extensions allows you to integrate PGP encryption into your mails.
+**PGP** is often used in communication and especially mail exchange: [Mailvelope](https://www.mailvelope.com) and [Enigmail](https://enigmail.net) extensions allows you to integrate PGP encryption into your mails.
 PGP is also useful for a lot of other situations where security is required.

 The original program is a proprietary software, but there exists free version of it, [GnuPG](https://www.gnupg.org/)[^gnupg] (referred as GPG), that follows the [OpenPGP](https://www.openpgp.org/)[^openpgp] standard.